Why we need to see more electric vehicle charging points at the local golf club

 Millennials may be the most vocal generation in the sphere of carbon neutral transport, but it is baby boomers who are taking the biggest swing at electric vehicles

-Whilst it may be assumed that golfers are more accustomed to driving an electric golf cart than an electric car, research has shown that those currently buying the most green vehicles are actually the baby boomer generation (aged mid-50s to mid-70s).
-Factors which may explain this trend include more disposable income (electric vehicle manufacturers are yet to adequately meet demand for small label options), more time to research options around a car purchasing decision as well as the geographical locations this group tend to reside.
+Whilst it may be assumed that golfers are more accustomed to driving an electric golf cart than an electric car, research has shown that those currently buying the greenest vehicles are actually the baby boomer generation (aged mid-50s to mid-70s).
+Factors that may explain this trend include more disposable income (electric vehicle manufacturers are yet to adequately meet the demand for small label options), more time to research options around a car purchasing decision as well as the geographical locations this group tend to reside.

 The younger echelons of society typically inhabit more urban areas, often with limited or curb-side parking and as such are discouraged from purchasing expensive vehicles with uncertainty over where they will be able to park and charge them.
 In contrast, the baby boomers are more likely to live in suburban or rural areas with adequate space to install at home charging points or have easier access to out-of-town charging stations.